jackonshiundu/Advanced-JAva/README.md

 Map:
 Stores data in key-value pairs.
 Useful for scenarios where you need to associate a value with a unique key (e.g., student grades, product catalog).
+Comparable:
+Defines the natural ordering of objects (in this case, sorting by age for Student objects).
+Comparator:
+Allows custom sorting of objects based on specific criteria.
+Can be used for multiple sorting orders.
 Dependencies
 This code uses standard Java libraries and does not require external dependencies.